 Deconstruction is a sustainable alternative to building demolition, where by deconstructing a building by hand enables recovery up to 95% of building materials for reuse or recycling.

 Resource Work Cooperative in Tasmania offers a qualified crew that can deconstruct a building as quickly as a traditional demolition, including commercial, industrial and residential buildings of all sizes.
-Deconstruction not only save tonnes of building material from landfill, but also could manage to generate thousands of dollars in reclaimed building materials.
+Deconstruction not only save tonnes of building material from landfill, but also could generate thousands of dollars in reclaimed building materials.

 Not only is deconstruction much kinder to the environment, the process of pulling apart a building by hand can also unearth some unique history.
 During deconstruction of the Hobart City Hall, the Resource Work team discovered an array of antique boots buried under the 1915 flooring.